dmarkrollins/sequent/README.md

 Taking your teamperature every week is a great way to measure know how things are going with the group of people you spend most of your time with.

-Sequent lets you customize the questions you ask each week to make sure your team is having the right ongoing discussion.

 PRs are welcome.

 ## Check it Out